CrlsMrls/dummybox/README.md

 # DummyBox

 DummyBox is a lightweight HTTP server designed for testing and validating containerized environments like Kubernetes clusters.
 It provides various endpoints to simulate different application behaviors, making it ideal for testing monitoring systems, cluster configurations, and network connectivity.

+Commands that affect the system state (like memory allocation) can be protected with a simple token-based authentication mechanism.

+A User Interface is also provided to interact with the endpoints through a web browser, although the main focus is on HTTP API usage.

 DummyBox serves as a "dummy" application that can:
 - **Mock HTTP responses** with custom status codes and delays